pjcuadra/sc_viterbi/doc/source/install.rst

   sudo make install

-No you can build the code by running;
+Now you can build the code by running;

 .. code::